mdbdev/learn-mdb-dev/_react-native/projects/mdb-socials-part-a.md

 ## Project Description

-In this project, we’ll be exploring backend data storage/retrieval via Firebase.
-One of the cool features of Firebase over most other tools is its real-time functionality (in other words, Firebase automatically notifies you when some value in the database is updated).
-We’ll be building an app called MDB Socials, which will allow members to post and share social events.
+In this project, we'll be building an app called MDB Socials, which will allow members to post and share social events!
+We'll be introducing three new frameworks –

+- [Firebase](https://firebase.google.com) - for backend data storage/retrieval
+- [TypeScript](https://www.typescriptlang.org) - for adding type checking to JavaScript
+- [React Native Paper](https://callstack.github.io/react-native-paper/) - a component library that makes UI/UX simple

 *Note: MDB Socials is the most challenging and most important of all of the MDB Training Program projects.
 Expect it to be time consuming and difficult but don’t get discouraged!
 Start early and come to project parties to get help.
-We've also broken the project into two parts (A and B) to reduce workload and keep you on track.*
+We've also broken the project into two parts (A and B) to reduce workload and keep you on track. **Also, ask questions in Slack - and help each other out!***

 ## App Requirements